AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 if it is called with a `std::thread` as first and only argument.
 The reason is that otherwise a member template like this sometimes might better match than any predefined copy or move constructor (see Section 6.2 and Section 16.2.4 for details).
-By SFINAE’ing out the constructor template when called for a thread, we ensure that the predefined copy or move constructor is always used when a thread gets constructed from another thread.
+By SFINAE'ing out the constructor template when called for a thread, we ensure that the predefined copy or move constructor is always used when a thread gets constructed from another thread.
 Since the copy constructor for class `thread` is deleted,